paretogroup/github-actions/remove-column-labels-from-issue/README.md

-# Remove label from issue
+# Remove column labels from issue

-Removes a label from an issue
+Removes all column labels from an issue

 ## Inputs